2 dads nabbed by ICE as they drop off kids at NJ school; 3rd takes shelter in church

 ICE arrested Gunawan Liem, of Franklin Lark, Thursday after he dropped his daughter off at the bus stop.
 Roby Sanger of Metuchen was detained after he brought his daughters to school.

-PIX11 has reached out to ICE for comment.
+PIX11 has reached out to ICE for comment, they said they do not target individuals based on religion, ethnicity, gender or race.

+“ICE does not target individuals based on religion, ethnicity, gender or race.
+Any suggestion to the contrary is patently false.

+During a targeted enforcement operation today, ICE arrested two foreign nationals in Franklin Park, NJ and Metuchen, NJ.
+These individuals have an order of removal from the United States issued by an immigration judge and upheld by the Board of Immigration Appeals.

 Gov. Phil Murphy raced to the Reformed Church of Highland Park to show support for Pangemanan and the other immigrants living in the sanctuary of the church.